etienne-monier/inpystem/docs/source/user/initializing_data.rst

 * :code:`DATA 3D` for 3D data,
 * :code:`SCAN` for the scan pattern.

-Among these sections, only one of :code:`DATA 2D` and :code:`DATA 3D` sections is required (if no data is given, pystem can not do anything ...).
+Among these sections, only one of :code:`DATA 2D` and :code:`DATA 3D` sections is required (if no data is given, inpystem can not do anything ...).
 And inside this section, the only key which is required is :code:`file` which specifies the location of the data file (numpy :code:`.npy` or .dm4 or all other file which is allowed by HyperSpy) **relative to the configuration file**.
 One info: contrary to sections wich are case-sensitive, keys are not.

 In case no :code:`file` key is given inside a :code:`SCAN` section, the :func:`~.dataset.load_file` function **creates automatically a random scan object** (based on its :code:`scan_ratio` and :code:`scan_seed` arguments).
 Otherwise, a scan file (numpy or dm4/dm3) is loaded (the :code:`scan_ratio` argument of :func:`~.dataset.load_file` can still be given).